The mission of Freedom Alliance is to

 following eligibility requirements in order to qualify for a Freedom Alliance

-Currently in their senior year of high school, a high
+- Currently attending the spring semester of their senior year of high

 Applicants should be aware that simply because an applicant